smartenterprisewisdom

 Quantum Cryptography Impacts on Hardware Security Modules (HSMs)

 HSMs are dedicated hardware devices that form a critical part of robust PKI systems.
 HSMs are designed to securely generate, store, and manage cryptographic keys.
 Today, HSMs typically use a combination of algorithms that are vulnerable and resistant to quantum attacks.
-Three prominent algorithms that are vulnerable to quantum computers include RSA, Elliptic Curve Cryptography (ECC) and Diffie-Hellman.
-These algorithms are used for asymmetric encryption and key exchange.
-Conversely, symmetric encryption such as AES, and hashing algorithms like SHA-256 are considered to be more quantum resistant.
+Three prominent algorithms vulnerable to quantum computers include RSA, ECC, and Diffie-Hellman — all used for asymmetric encryption and key exchange.
+Conversely, symmetric encryption such as AES and hashing algorithms like SHA-256 are considered more quantum-resistant.

 Solution: Leading HSM providers, including Thales and Entrust, provide support for a wide range of algorithms, including quantum resistant algorithms like those proposed by NIST.
 Upgrading HSMs to support NIST’s post-quantum algorithms ensures they remain effective in securing sensitive data.
 Choosing a HSM that has crypto agility by allowing you to easily adopt new algorithms will be key to future-proofing your cryptographic framework against the risk of quantum attacks.